 - Absorbing knowledge around best practice development.

-And, if you work in a small organization, or are even a solo developer:
+- (occasionally) Salesforce Admin overlap, point-and-click configuration (if you work in a small organization, or are a solo developer)

 - Understanding security considerations,